zqpxe/Fivem-Connection-Protols-Reversed/README.md

 ## Disclaimer:
 This script is for **educational purposes only**.
 I take no responsibility for any issues that may arise by using it.

+## Extra
+More will come with time as I release further in my research.
+Things like being able to download resources from a server may arrive in the future :)